thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Regulation 5b5: Popped Puzzles

-[Regulation 5b5](https://www.worldcubeassociation.org/regulations/#5b5) is one of the most notoriously difficult regulations to rule on because of the vast number of final resting states and ambiguous piece positions when not fully placed.
+[Regulation 5b5](https://www.worldcubeassociation.org/regulations/#5b5) is one of the most notoriously difficult regulations to rule on because of the vast number of final resting states and ambiguous piece positions when not properly attached.
 When you encounter a difficult-to-rule resting state of the final puzzle, refer to the [Regulation 5b5 Visual Guide](https://drive.google.com/file/d/15XszaCGNvy3Dk6X6qERzZWZaDH1RH04z/view) to help you make the final decision.

 ## Incidents

-Beyond ensuring that a WCA competition adheres to the WCA Regulations, a Delegate’s primary responsibility at competitions is resolving incidents.
+Beyond ensuring that a WCA competition adheres to the WCA Regulations, a Delegate's primary responsibility at competitions is resolving incidents.
 According to the [Regulation 11a](https://www.worldcubeassociation.org/regulations/#11a) and its sub-regulations, an incident is defined as:

-> [11a1](https://www.worldcubeassociation.org/regulations/#11a1)) Incorrect execution of event procedures, by officials or competitors.
+> [11a1](https://www.worldcubeassociation.org/regulations/#11a1)) Incorrect execution of event procedures by officials or competitors.

 > [11a2](https://www.worldcubeassociation.org/regulations/#11a2)) Interference or facility interruptions (e.g. power failure, emergency alarm activation).